Sumayya07/NewsApp-iOS/README.md

 # iOS News App Assignment

-This project is an iOS News App assignment that fetches news articles from the News API and displays them in a table view.
+This project is an iOS News App that fetches news articles from the News API and displays them in a table view.
 The app utilizes the MVVM architecture pattern and demonstrates API integration, data modeling, and UI implementation.

 <p align="center">